 Welcome to the home of the British Dental Health Foundation!
 We are an independent charity dedicated to improving oral health - in the UK and around the world.

 Our Dental Helpline, staffed by fully trained oral health experts and dental nurses, gives free and impartial dental advice.
 We can help you on subjects such as current UK legislation and regulations, NHS and private dental charges.

 Gum disease is the swelling, soreness or infection of the tissues supporting the teeth.
 There are two main types of gum disease: ‘gingivitis' and ‘periodontal disease'.

 Gingivitis means inflammation of the gums.
 This is when the gums around the teeth become very red and swollen.
 Often the swollen gums bleed when you brush them.

 Long-standing gingivitis can turn into periodontal disease.
 There are a number of types of periodontal disease and they all affect the tissues supporting the teeth.
-As the disease gets worse the bone anchoring the teeth in the jaw is lost, making the teeth loose.
+As the disease gets worse the bone fixing the teeth to the jaw is lost, making the teeth loose.
 If this is not treated, the teeth may eventually fall out.
 In fact, more teeth are lost through periodontal disease than through tooth decay.

 The first thing to do is visit your dentist for a thorough check-up of your teeth and gums.
 The dentist can measure the ‘cuff' of gum around each tooth to see if there is any sign that periodontal disease has started.
 X-rays may also be needed to see the amount of bone that has been lost.
 This assessment is very important, so the correct treatment can be prescribed for you.

-Your dentist will clean your teeth thoroughly to remove the scale.
-You'll also be shown how to remove plaque successfully yourself, cleaning all surfaces of your teeth thoroughly and effectively.
+Your dentist will usually clean your teeth thoroughly to remove the scale.
+You'll also be shown how to remove plaque successfully yourself, cleaning all the surfaces of your teeth thoroughly and effectively.
 This may take a number of sessions with the dentist or hygienist.